samuelruddell/beaglebone/README.md

 # beaglebone black PID controller
 A PID controller for the beaglebone black.
+Please note that this software is a work in progress.

 To use this software, you will need to load a device tree overlay (.dtbo) to allow the device to understand how the hardware is supposed to be used.
 This can be achieved by (e.g.):